xtensor-stack/xtensor/docs/source/numpy.rst

 Linear algebra
 --------------

-Many functions found in the ``numpy.linalg`` module are implemented in `xtensor-blas`_, a seperate package offering BLAS and LAPACK bindings, as well as a convenient interface replicating the ``linalg`` module.
+Many functions found in the ``numpy.linalg`` module are implemented in `xtensor-blas`_, a separate package offering BLAS and LAPACK bindings, as well as a convenient interface replicating the ``linalg`` module.

 Please note, however, that while we're trying to be as close to NumPy as possible, some features are not implemented yet.
 Most prominently that is broadcasting for all functions except for ``dot``.